ElliotKillick/qvm-create-windows-qube/README.md

 ## Security

-qvm-create-windows-qube is "reasonably secure" as [Qubes](https://www.qubes-os.org) would have it.
+Qvm-Create-Windows-Qube is "reasonably secure" as [Qubes](https://www.qubes-os.org) would have it.

 - `windows-mgmt` is air gapped
 - The entirety of the Windows qube setup process is done air gapped